Antelias: Archaeological interest

-Antelias is home to the site of Ksar Akil where the region's oldest remains of a human being have been found: a 30,000-year-old man near the caves of Ksar Akil.
+Antelias is home to the site of Ksar Akil, where the region's oldest remains of a human being have been found: a 30,000-year-old man near the caves of Ksar Akil.
 The skull of the body found was sent to the Beirut National Museum and the remains were shipped to the United States for conservation and study.

 Those caves are also well coveted by known speleologists who have explored their passageways.
 Antelias cave was also located 2.5 km east of the town until it was completely destroyed by dynamite in 1964.
 Discoveries from Antelias are housed at the Museum of Lebanese Prehistory.

 Antelias is also the site of the St-Elie Church, built in 1895.
-The St-Elie Church holds celebrations on the week of 20th July.
+The St-Elie Church holds celebrations on the week of 20 July.
 A variety of activities are offered to the public such as plays, concerts, a fair and food, sweet stands and fireworks.

 Historical interest

 Antelias (The St Elie Convent in particular) was the venue for the signature of a historical treaty (in Arabic: عامية أنطلياس Ammiyat Antelias) between several communities in Lebanon to unite against the oppression of the Egyptian occupation and their allies in the mid-19th century, precisely in 1840.
 The Christian and Druze communities were the main parties in that treaty.
-The treaty did not however prevent a fierce war between the two parties in 1860 which led to tens of thousands of victims.
+The treaty did not however prevent a fierce war between the two parties in 1860 which led to the deaths of tens of thousands of victims.

-On 29 March 1991 a car bomb in Antelias killed 3 people.
+On 29 March 1991 a car bomb in Antelias killed three people.

+The first building containing an elevator was built in Antelias, it was built by the Chemali family.

 Religion

 Antelias is the seat of the Catholicos of Cilicia of the Armenian Catholicosate of the Great House of Cilicia.

 Its Cathedral of St. Elias is the episcopal see of the Maronite Catholic Archeparchy of Antelias.

 Other important religious buildings include the St-Elie Maronite convent with its two churches and the St. Mikhael Greek Orthodox church.
-There is one Sunni mosque located in the town.

 Geography

 Antelias is composed of a coastal fertile plain and a hilly region more to the east.
 There is also a narrower plain on the sides of the Antelias river, which originates from a nearby source (Fawar) and runs east west to discharge in the Mediterranean Sea.
 Antelias river is highly eutrophied due to the strong urbanization and the harmful effect of the untreated used waters.

-Until the early nineties of the last century, the coastal plain of Antelias mostly consisted of open areas planted with orange and banana trees.
+Until the early 1990s, the coastal plain of Antelias mostly consisted of open areas planted with orange and banana trees.
 Very few houses could be seen in the coastal plain.
 The strips along the Antelias river also used to be planted with orange trees.

 Due to the vast urbanization since the second half of the last century, most green areas have been removed and replaced by residential and commercial buildings, thus creating a serious environmental impact on the area.
 Very few if any such green areas still exist.